jerrygaoLondon/RPDNN/README.md

 ### Setting of dependent resource

-To use our source code either for training or for loading pre-trained RPDNN model, you need to setup two important resource.
+Prerequisite: To use our source code either for training or for loading pre-trained RPDNN model, you need to setup two important resource.

 a) ELMo model;